Punzel/Plant_project/README.md

 THIS PROJECT IS RIGHT NOW UNDER CONSTRUCTION!!!

 I have a long to do list still with things I want to add to this project.
-The code is still a little messy and will be sorted and commented. more and better
+The code is still a little messy and will be sorted and commented more and better :)